gyinhaokenneth/Projects/Project 2/Project README.md

-# Project 2 - Ames Housing Data and Kaggle Challenge
+# Project 2 - Regression Analysis for Housing Prices in Ames, Iowa

 ## Problem Statement
 Many property owners often rely on their agents to advise them on the selling price of their property.
 Sometimes, these advise may not be in the favour of the property owners.
 Agents may rush sellers into closing a deal at a lower price so that they can earn commissions quickly at the expense of their clients.
 On the flipside, agents may also upsell properties to earn higher commissions.